spacetelescope/drizzlepac/doc/source/multivisit.rst

   sky_cells_dict = cell_utils.get_sky_cells(visit_input, input_path=None)

 where **visit_input** is the Python list of filenames of FLT/FLC exposures.
-These files can be any set of FLT/FLC files and the WCS's defined in them will, by default, **be used as-is** to create the final combined mosaics.
+These files can be any set of FLT/FLC files and the WCS solutions defined in them will, by default, **be used as-is** to create the final combined mosaics.
 The MVM products generated in the HST pipeline and stored in the HST archive will be generated using FLT/FLC files that have been aligned to an astrometric catalog like GAIAeDR3 during SVM processing, if alignment was possible at all for the exposure.
-The full set of parameters that can be used to control the sky cell definitions and IDs can be found in the :ref:`MVM Processing Code API page<multivisit_api`.
+The full set of parameters that can be used to control the sky cell definitions and IDs can be found in the :ref:`MVM Processing Code API page<multivisit_api>`.

 Exposures in an input list are assumed to be in the current working directory when running the code, unless **input_path** has been provided which points to the location of the exposures to be processed.